LuxDevHQ/LuxDevHQ-Ultimate-Python-Guide/01_basics/Basics_README.md

 ```

 **Concepts:**
-- if checks a condition
+- if checks a condition.
-- else runs if condition is false
+- else runs if condition is false.
-- Indentation is important
+- Indentation is important.

+**The program checks the condition (age >= 18):**
+    - If it is true, it runs the first block
+    - If it is false, it runs the second block

+- Indentation (spacing) is very important in Python because it defines which code belongs inside the condition.
+This concept is powerful because it allows programs to behave differently based on input or conditions.

 ### **9. Mini Practice Exercises.**

 **Exercise 1:**
 - Ask for name and age, then print a message.